Feedback Plugin

 The feedback plugin exists in all MariaDB versions.

-MariaDB is distributed with this plugin included, but it is not enabled by default.
+MariaDB is usually distributed with this plugin included, but it is not enabled by default.
 On Windows, this plugin is part of the server and has a special checkbox in the installer window.
 Either way, you need to explicitly install and enable it in order for feedback data to be sent.

 Installing the Plugin